prof-redstone/sandbox/README.md

 <img title="" src="img/ice_snow.gif" alt="Example of ice turning into steam due to the lava" width="500">

-Snow and ice melt contact with hot materials such as lava, and turn into water then steam.
+Snow and ice melt on contact with hot materials such as lava, and turn into water then steam.

 ## External references :